mpa139/allanlab/research.md

   <li><b>Low generalization error.</b> Neural networks are often trained in a regime where #parameters » #data samples.
 Surprisingly, these networks generalize well in such a regime, even when there is no explicit regularization.
-For example, as can be seen in the figure below (from <a href=https://arxiv.org/abs/1706.10239>Wu, Zu & E 2017 </a>), polyomial curves (right) tend to overfit much more than neural networks (left):
+For example, as can be seen in the figure below [Wu, Zu & E 2017](a href=https://arxiv.org/abs/1706.10239) ,a polyomial curves (right) tend to overfit much more than neural networks (left):
    <img src="/images/respic/ML2.png" style="width: 100%; float: center; margin: 10px;">
  </li>
 Why is it happening?